gdiminneapolis/LinksInfoNotes/PHP/README.md

    quotes and single quotes to HTML entities.
 The table for the `flag` paramter lists more.

-   The last paramter we used was 'UTF-8'.
+   The last parameter we used was 'UTF-8'.
 This is a character set representation.
 You'll almost always want to use that, along with setting your web pages to display in UTF-8 using the `meta` tag in the HTML head.